ColumPaget/cxine/manpage.md

 keypad                      up, down, left, right pgup, pgdn, home, end, +, -
 ```

 All key and group names can have a modifier prepended.
 Available modifiers are `shift-`, `cntrl-` and `alt-`.
-If a key-modifier pair isn`t bound to an action, then cxine will treat the key as though it had no modifier.
+If a key-modifier pair isn't bound to an action, then cxine will treat the key as though it had no modifier.
 Thus `alt-o` can be bound to turn OSD display on-and-off without depriving other programs of use of the `o` key.